Bandanese

 - Literary Works

-- Oral literature, including folktales and historical narratives, plays a significant role in preserving Bandanese history and values.
+- Oral literature, including folktales and proverbs, is a significant cultural resource.

 - Architectural Styles